V6 12 Valve rocker shaft

 The Alfa Romeo V6 Engine

-The 3.2l engine also has some interesting inlet cam shafts which have a flat top to increase the time the valve is open (duration) this is one of the ways that they get that little bit more power out of the GTA engine.
-The later 24 valve engines also had a new oil pump which is chain driven of the front of the crankshaft and this allowed the company to finally get rid of the original distributer drive.
+The 3.2l engine also has some interesting inlet camshafts which have a flat top to increase the time the valve is open (duration) this is one of the ways that they get that little bit more power out of the GTA engine.
+The later 24 valve engines also had a new oil pump which is chain driven of the front of the crankshaft and this allowed the company to finally get rid of the original distributor drive.

-Some of the most interesting developments have come with the fuelling of the engine, the original Solex carb versions were not known for their economy, in fact you might have found it cheaper to just poor petrol down the inlet manifold from a large bucket.
-Then on the GTV6 electronic fuel injection was used, this is an analogue system which is the pre cursor to all modern fuel injection systems.
-If you look at the picture (pic 5) of the GTV6 ecu you will not see a micro processor anywhere whereas the GTA ecu (the small one) is a fully sealed unit and has a very large microprocessor.
+Some of the most interesting developments have come with the fuelling of the engine, the original Solex carb versions were not known for their economy, in fact, you might have found it cheaper to just poor petrol down the inlet manifold from a large bucket.
+Then on the GTV6 electronic fuel injection was used, this is an analogue system that is the precursor to all modern fuel injection systems.
+If you look at the picture (pic 5) of the GTV6 ECU you will not see a microprocessor anywhere whereas the GTA ECU (the small one) is a fully sealed unit and has a very large microprocessor.
 The early GTV6 system injects three injectors at a time while the late one fires all the injectors individually.
-The later system also monitors the mixture, checks for pre ignition controls the ignition advance curve as well as controlling the idle speed and many other parameters a modern engine needs to meet emission regulations.
-On the early system there is a separate amplifier for the ignition and the spark advance is controlled by bob weights, while the idle speed is controlled by a manually adjustable air by pass valve, how archaic is that!
+The later system also monitors the mixture, checks for pre-ignition' controls the ignition advance curve as well as controlling the idle speed and many other parameters a modern engine needs to meet emission regulations.
+On the early system, there is a separate amplifier for the ignition and the spark advance is controlled by bob weights, while the idle speed is controlled by a manually adjustable air bypass valve, how archaic is that!

 Related Links: Alfa v6 Cam Belt Change | Alfa V6 Parts